 This Bay Area residency is a bit unusual compared to most, as it requires artists to literally work with garbage.
 The Recology residency in San Francisco sets artists up with studio space near the San Francisco Solid Waste Transfer and Recycling Center.
 The goal is to inspire participating artists to conserve natural resources and make something beautiful out of waste.
 After the residency, artists participate in a two-day exhibition and contribute a work to its permanent collection.
 Six residences are awarded per year, and artists can determine their length of stay with the program’s advisors.

-Have you ever completed an artist in residence program?
+Have you participated in an artist in residence program?
+What advice do you have for artists looking to participate in one?
 We want to hear about it in the comments!